Pairing Wine with Vegetarian Dishes: A Guide to Savoring the Garden with a Glass

 Best Wine Pairings:

-Barbera – Low tannin, high acid—perfect balance
+Barbera – Low tannin, high acid is really the perfect balance.

 Try This Pairing: